Work up a sweat in small spaces with this compact exercise equipment | CNN Underscored

 SPRI 6 Balance Pods ($54.99; amazon.ca)

 Use these tiny but mighty balance pods to improve your dynamic movement, stamina and speed.
-Arrange an obstacle course with the pods either facing up or down to challenge your muscles to a full-body workout and then stow them away, ready for next time.
+Arrange an obstacle course with the pods either facing up or down to challenge your muscles to a full-body workout, then stow them away, ready for next time.

 Reversible Metallic Sun & Moon Yoga Mat ($44.26; gaiam.com)

 All you need is a quality yoga mat like this one from Gaiam, which rolls up for easy storage, and you’ve got everything you need for a full-body workout.
-Use it for a yoga or pilates session or for strength moves and a comfortable place to lie for your post exercise meditation practice.
+Use it for a yoga or Pilates session or for strength moves and a comfortable place to lie for your post-exercise meditation practice.

 Sportneer Wooden Balance Board Wobble Exercise Platform ($29.99; amazon.ca)

 Use this balancing board with a standing desk to engage your abs and challenge your balance skills.
-The non-skid surface provides good grip and helps to stabilize the movement.
+The nonskid surface provides good grip and helps to stabilize the movement.
 It can also be used for workouts with free weights or resistance bands and is a small piece of equipment that can easily be stored after your sweat session.

 Apps and on-demand workouts